TheTuTran/Algorithms-Investing/README.md

 Haven't started

+Install dependencies with

+`npm i`

-npm run dev to run
+run to localhost with

+`npm run dev`

 For Desktop use only.
 No plans on mobile development